 - Video review or walkaround of that model

-- Video highlighting an F&I product such as Appearance Protection
+- Video highlighting an F&I product or available accessories

 - Model landing page on your website

 - VDP for that specific vehicle

 - VRP with available inventory for that model

 Sometime shoppers just feel more comfortable wandering your lot before coming inside the showroom, or prefer to take a look at your inventory after hours and on weekends.